Star Parker is one of the names on the short list mentioned when anyone speaks of national black conservative leaders.

-Star Parker is the founder and president of CURE, the Center for Urban Renewal & Education, a non-profit think tank which promotes market based public policy to fight poverty.
+Star Parker is the founder and president of The Center for Urban Renewal and Education, a public policy think tank that promotes market-based solutions to fight poverty.

-Before involvement in social activism, Parker had seven years of first-hand experience in the grip of welfare dependency.
-Now, as a social policy consultant, Star is bringing new energy to policy discussions on how to transition America's poor from government dependency.
+Before involvement in social activism, Star had seven years of first-hand experience in the grip of welfare dependency.
+After consulting on federal Welfare Reform in the mid-90s, she founded UrbanCure to bring new ideas to policy discussions on how to transition America’s poor from government dependency.

-Parker has a BS degree in Marketing and Business from Woodbury University and has received numerous awards and commendations for her work on public policy issues.
-She consults with Republican legislators on numerous urban issues, lectures on anti-poverty initiatives at more than 180 colleges and universities and serves on advisory boards for several national organizations.
+Star has a bachelor’s degree in Marketing and International Business from Woodbury University and has received numerous awards and commendations for her work on public policy issues.